steelealex1/Microsoft-Defender-for-Cloud/Labs/Modules/Module-4-Regulatory-Compliance.md

 You'll need to configure continuous export first to export data to a Log Analytics workspace:
 1. From Microsoft Defender for Cloud's sidebar, select **Environment Settings**.
-2. Select **Azure Subscription 1** for which you want to configure the data export.
+2. Select the subscription for which you want to configure the data export.
 3. From the sidebar of the settings page for that subscription, select **Continuous Export**.
 4. Click on the **Log Analytics workspace**.
 Set the export enable to **On** (which is the tab beside Event hub).
 ![Regulatory compliance assessment and standards](../Images/lab4rc8.jpg?raw=true)